tenphi/numl-storybook/public/pages/guide/integration/javascript.md

 You can integrate **Numl** with any SVG-based icon library.

 Import `icons` instance and replace the **Icon-loader**.
-It's an async function that accepts the icon name and returns a string that contains SVG.
+It's an async function that accepts the icon name and returns an SVG as a string.

 ```javascript
 import { icons } from 'numl';